-student be given consideration.
 To be eligible for scholarship, college students must have completed a minimum of 14 hours in the preceding semester with an average of 3.0 and must enroll for a minimum of 14 hours.
+High school students must have com-

 High school students must have completed high school with a B average in the Basic Courses and must enroll for a minimum of 14 hours.